 EQ Bank also provides competitive GICs with terms as short as 3 months and as long as 10 years.
 The account opening process at EQ Bank is simple and can be done entirely online if they can confirm your identity using one of the credit bureaus.

-So if you’re simply looking for a place to put your savings and earn high interests, EQ Bank clearly has a better offering than Canadian Tire.
+So if you’re simply looking to invest in a GIC account, EQ Bank clearly has a better offering than Canadian Tire.

 Is Canadian Tire Bank Safe?